Domestic Violence Stalking Charges New Jersey Defense Attorney

 Charged with Stalking Under the PDVA?
 Discuss Your Domestic Violence Case with an Experienced New Jersey Defense Attorney

 Stalking is a common allegation in domestic violence cases.
-Whether you are only facing stalking charges or you are being accused of other forms of domestic violence as well, you will need to work with an experienced New Jersey criminal lawyer to protect yourself from unnecessary consequences.
+Whether you are facing only stalking charges or being accused of other forms of abuse, it’s critical to work with an experienced New Jersey stalking lawyer to protect yourself from unnecessary consequences and ensure your rights are preserved throughout the process.

-Under New Jersey’s Code of Criminal Justice, stalking is classified as an indictable offense.
-This is comparable to a felony in many other states.
+Under New Jersey’s Code of Criminal Justice, stalking is classified as an indictable offense, comparable to a felony in other states.
 Depending on the circumstances, prosecutors can pursue charges for:

 - Fourth-Degree Stalking – Up to a $10,000 fine and 18 months in jail